jorgegorka/svelte-router/README.md

 It's designed for Single Page Applications (SPA).
 If you need Server Side Rendering then consider using [Svelte Kit](https://kit.svelte.dev/).

-## -- Svelte Router SPA is featured complete.
+## -- Svelte Router SPA is feature complete.
 No new features will be added, only bugfixes will be solved --.

 ## Index